 Inside the beautiful castle town, also called ‘the Castro’ are mostly (boutique) hotels; restored medieval buildings with marvellous (but sometimes dangerous!) stone balconies and old walls.
 I visited several of them and met with the owners who all showed great passion for their business and for Monemvasia.
 I checked the rooms and restaurants.
 The following hotels are all beautifully decorated and have family rooms.

-Ardamis guesthouse Mr. Vasilis Ardamis recommended the following family rooms in Ardamis: 14, 22, 18 and 19.
+Ardamis guest house.
+The owner, Vasilis Ardamis recommended the following family rooms in Ardamis: 14, 22, 18 and 19.
 In one of his suites is an ancient marble well.
 It’s covered by a glass plate and lit inside and you can see the water meters below!
-The hotel is located in a quiet alley pictures below.
+The hotel is located in a quiet alley.
+Click here for more information and to book your stay.

 It must be very special to spend the night inside the Castro.
 But I believe that this is easier with older children or with babies who are carried in a baby carrier.
 Otherwise, stay at the Gefyra or one of the nearby beach resort.
 Remember that you cannot bring a car in the Castro and you will need to drag your luggage (and kids!) through the cobbled lanes when you arrive or have someone to do that for you.